What’s trending

 Within the user-friendly interface, you can subscribe to either Customer or Standard Platform Events and analyze the results in no time, making debugging a breeze!

-Another great addition from the Salesforce community is the option to easily Upsert and Delete Custom Metadata Type records in the Data Import page.
+Another game-changing addition from the Salesforce community is the option to easily upsert and delete custom metadata type records on the Data Import page.

-Joshua Yarmak has resolved a problem within Salesforce Inspector Reloaded that all Salesforce professionals have surely had at some point; updating a large number of Custom Metadata Type errors without either spending a lot of time putting the file together, installing packages in their orgs or, worse of all, having to do it manually in Salesforce.
+Joshua Yarmak has resolved a problem within Salesforce Inspector Reloaded that all Salesforce professionals have surely had at some point: updating a large number of custom metadata types.
+This can involve either spending much time putting the file together, installing packages in their orgs or, worse of all, having to do it manually in Salesforce.

 Instead of having to switch to a new tab, start Googling, go to the developer site, and so on, you can come to this tab and simply start searching for the name of the class you’re looking for.

-Speaking of documentation, Apex Classes may not be the only piece of documentation developers need, so adding the Sales SObjects documentation as a separate link for each object as well only makes the experience that much better.
+Speaking of documentation, Apex classes may not be the only piece of documentation developers need, so adding the SObjects documentation as a separate link for each object as well only makes the experience that much better.

 Wondering about a certain out-of-the-box Account field?
 No problem, just bring up the object in Inspector Reloaded and use the doc link to open the documentation.

-Another handy addition from the community (thanks to Mouloud Habchi) is the Show Field API Names button which displays the API Name of the field directly on the record page.
+Yet another handy addition from the community (thanks to Mouloud Habchi) is the Show Field API Names button, which displays the API Name of the field directly on the record page.
 The API Names will appear even when using Dynamic Forms!

 Pietro Martino is the one who made sure that you can always adapt Salesforce Inspector Reloaded to your way of working by changing the position of the pop-up exactly where you would like it to appear on the page.
 This makes sure that it doesn’t interfere with any information or buttons on the pages you visit.